kikobar/disco-diffusion/README.md

 The code shall still run on Google Colab.
 The intention is just to make the code agnostic to any Jupyter platform.

-DISCLAIMER: Our target platform is AWS SageMaker Studio.
+DISCLOSURE: Our target platform is AWS SageMaker Studio.

 ********************